Availity/availity-react/packages/reactstrap-validation-select/README.md

 - **`raw`**: Boolean.
 Optional.
 Default: `false`.
 If `true`, the entire object of the selected value will be returned as the value instead of the value for the `valueKey` within the object.
 - **`valueKey`**: String.
 Optional.
 The key of the value you want returned when selected.
 Default: `value`
 - **`labelKey`**: String.
 Optional.
 The key for the label you want to appear in the dropdown for the user to see.
 Default `label`
+- **`ariaFeedback`**: Object.
+Optional.
+An Object that has two properties: `feedbackId` and `errorMessage`.
+It maps an error message to an error id.
+- **`placeholder`**: String.
+Optional.
+A place holder for displaying error message or help message that can be visible to screen readers only.
 - **`autofill`**: Boolean or Object.
 Optional.
 Default: `false`.
 If `true`, when the value of the dropdown changes, if the `isMulti` prop is `false` _and_ the new value of the dropdown is an object, all fields on the form corresponding to the new value are auto-filled.
 In order for a field to be auto-filled, the `name` property on the field _must_ match the key inside the new value.

 For example, if the new value is `{ "payer": "Availity" }`, in order for the payer input in the form to be auto-filled to "Availity", the `name` prop on the input must be "payer".